Actifio/MaxDB-Windows-VMware-Snapshots/readme.md

 # Important points

 This technique suspends the log writer, which suspends update transactions.
-Therefore this procedure needs to be run as quickly as possble.
+Therefore this procedure needs to be run as quickly as possible.
 VMware snapshots are good for this because snapshot creation at the ESX level is very fast, allowing the log writer to be resumed quickly.

 By suspending the log writer, no more Checkpoints (also called Savepoints) can be written.
 This means the last Savepoint is used during database restart or restore.